 GeneCards Summary for ZAP70 Gene

 ZAP70 (Zeta-Chain (TCR) Associated Protein Kinase 70kDa) is a Protein Coding gene.
 Diseases associated with ZAP70 include combined immunodeficiency due to zap70 deficiency and selective t-cell defect.
-Among its related pathways are Ras signaling pathway and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity and phosphotyrosine binding.
+Among its related pathways are Immune System and Ras signaling pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is SYK.

 UniProtKB/Swiss-Prot Summary for ZAP70 Gene